-5.I saw a dream, and it terrified me.
-And as I lay on my bed, thoughts and visions of my head alarmed me.
+5.I saw a dream, and it frightened me.
+Yea, the thoughts on my bed and the visions of my head alarmed me.

 6.So, I made a decree that all the wise men in Babylon should be brought before me, that they might make known to me the interpretation of the dream.

 7.Then the magicians, the astrologers, the Chaldeans, and the soothsayers came in, and I told them the dream, but they could not reveal to me its interpretation.

 8.At last, before me stood Daniel, whose name is Belteshazzar, after the name of my god, and in whom is the spirit of the holy gods, and I told him the dream.

 9.‘O Belteshazzar, chief of the magicians, since I know that the spirit of the holy gods is in you and no mystery confounds you, you tell the interpretation of the visions of my dream that I saw!

 10.Now, the visions of my head upon my bed were these: behold, a tree was in the midst of the land, and its height was great.

 11.The tree grew great and became strong, and its height reached to the heavens, and it was visible to the end of all the earth.

 12.Its foliage was lovely, and its fruit was abundant, and in it was food for all.
 The beast of the field found shade under it, and the birds of heaven dwelled in its branches, and all flesh was fed from it.